 Looking to honor the Memorial Day holiday this weekend while still treating yourself to a good time?
 Look no further.

-While Florida has five centuries of recorded history, the Sunshine State is still fairly new to the United States.
+While Florida has almost five centuries of recorded history, the Sunshine State is still fairly new to the United States.
 More of its history was under the Spanish flag than the stars and stripes.
 Nonetheless, there are a number of sites across the state that entertain and instruct -- as well as honor our fallen soldiers and sailors.

 The Florida National Cemetery is in Bushnell.
 Extending across more than 500 acres, the cemetery honors the more than 97,000 veterans buried there.
 Veterans of the Indian Wars, the Civil War, both World Wars, the Korean War and the Vietnam War are buried at this site, which also features a carillon.